The long-term vision of the Fisheries Digital Transition Project (FDTP) is to transition commercial fisheries into the digital age.

 Internal, NRE Tas

-The Project Sponsor is the Deputy Secretary, Primary Industries and Water.
+Project Sponsor - Deputy Secretary, Primary Industries and Water.

 Marine Resources